 Getting rid of screens for a week opens up our time, our creativity and our ability to bond as a family.
 In fact, doing a screen detox is one of the strategies we recommend in 52 Small Changes for the Family as a way to reduce screen time and make the time your kids are spending on screens more purposeful.

-Screens and technology are inevitable parts of our modern life, but the sheer number of devices working in our lives each day is a new phenomenon and one that we are all still adjusting and getting used to.
-Too much screen time–including TV, video games, and using computers, smartphones and tablets–decreases a child’s attention span, ability to concentrate and executive function while increasing the risk of obesity, aggressive behavior, depression and even loneliness.
+Screens and technology are inevitable parts of our modern life, but the sheer number of devices we use each day is a new phenomenon and something we continually need to adjust to.
+Too much screen time–including TV, video games, computers, smartphones and tablets–decreases a child’s attention span, ability to concentrate and executive function while increasing the risk of obesity, aggressive behavior, depression and even loneliness.
 While many people think technology keeps us “connected,” it actually diminishes the quality of our social interactions.

 Tweet This: Too much screen time decreases a child’s attention span, ability to concentrate and executive function while increasing the risk of obesity, aggressive behavior, depression and even loneliness.
 Reduce Screen Time with these ideas: http://bit.ly/SBScreenFree via @brettblumenthal

 Spending less time in front of screens is a goal for many families, and it’s one that’s worth pursuing.
 While the tips below are great advice for any time you’re looking to get your kids off their screens, why not go big and start with Screen Free Week?
 Make it a fun challenge with your children and let them know that many families across the country are joining in.